Tramway Live Cams

 From further north at the Marriott Hotel, Zürich Tourism gives us this second panoramic view of the river Limmat (and the Sihl) in Zürich, Switzerland.
 Controls are the same as the previous camera.
 Trams and trolleybuses are seen at many positions.
 Follow the line of the river for Limmatquai, this time with Bahnhofbrücke in the foreground.
 Looking down from here gives Walche-Brücke and to the right gives the tram stop at the east side of the Hauptbahnhof and further right the north side of the station, all tramway locations.
 As well as in the central districts, trolleybuses also can be seen crossing the river bridges at the far right of the panorama.
 Amazingly, from this camera trams on every Zürich route can be observed, together with views of all but one of the trolleybus routes and trams of the Glattalbahn.

 This website in Konya, Turkey, gives a choice of traffic cameras.
-Click on the small images below the main view for high quality moving pictures.
-Camera 13 at Sille Kavsagi (the default and our view), camera 11 at Kule Kavsagi and camera 20 at Otogar Kavsagi all have trams.
+Click on the small images for high quality moving pictures, several of which contain trams.

 Go now to Countries U to Z